+The stove has top flue connection only.
 Position the stove and seal the flue connections with fire cement or a high temperature rope seal.
-In a typical installation you would need:
+Figure 3 shows a typical installation for which you would need:

 - A register plate.
-This is the plate used to seal off the throat of the fireplace and has a hole for the flue pipe, access for sweeping and, if required, a bracket to support the flue pipe. - The 6" flue pipe needed to go from the stove to the register plate.
+This is the plate used to seal off the throat of the fireplace and has a hole for the flue pipe, access for sweeping and, if required, a bracket to support the flue pipe. - The 5" flue pipe needed to go from the stove to the register plate.